The browser you are using is not supported. Please consider using a modern browser.

 Michelle Blundell | mblundell@mrss.com | 202-478-6176

-WASHINGTON, DC – Lutheran Immigration and Refugee Service (LIRS) strongly opposes the Trump Administration’s decision today to sign executive orders that direct federal resources towards building a barrier at the U.S. border and increasing the detention of migrants seeking entry into the United States—including refugees fleeing violence in Central America.
+WASHINGTON, DC – Global Refuge strongly opposes the Trump Administration’s decision today to sign executive orders that direct federal resources towards building a barrier at the U.S. border and increasing the detention of migrants seeking entry into the United States—including refugees fleeing violence in Central America.

 As Christians, we do not fear our new neighbors who have fled for their very lives – we embrace them.
 As people of faith, we are called to love and serve our neighbors – and as a result, our churches, our communities and our nation are stronger,